Session 1 - Module A: Advanced Agent Patterns¶

 - Advanced ReAct implementation

-The reflection pattern enables agents to iteratively improve their responses through self-critique and refinement:
+The reflection pattern enables agents to iteratively improve their data processing decisions through self-critique and refinement:

 Reflection Agent Structure¶

-Understanding Bare Metal Self-Improvement: This reflection agent demonstrates the foundational pattern of iterative self-improvement.
-It inherits from BaseAgent and adds the ability to critique and enhance its own responses through multiple iterations.
+Understanding Bare Metal Self-Improvement: This reflection agent demonstrates the foundational pattern of iterative self-improvement for data processing.
+It inherits from BaseAgent and adds the ability to critique and enhance its own data processing strategies through multiple iterations.

 # From src/session1/reflection_agent.py